 We have all had to adapt the way we work to accommodate limitations and restrictions.
-It’s been quick, unpredictable and more than a little stressful at times.
+It’s been quick, unpredictable, and more than a little stressful at times.
 However, in my line of work, I’m used to adapting and accommodating my practice to fit the needs of my students.
 I am an assistant psychologist in a specialist college for autistic people.

 In light of the recent pandemic, I’ve gone from working directly with students and swapped it for my sofa and Zoom.
 But I have also been trying to make sure that these unexpected changes to how I give my support remain bespoke and accommodating for my students’ needs.

 So, what reasonable adjustments would any therapist have to make to help an autistic person access therapy?
 I would like to focus on Cognitive Behavioural Therapy (CBT), which is considered the ‘gold standard’ of psychotherapy, and appears to be effective for many psychological disorders in a wide range of client groups.
 CBT is a short-term, goal-focused talking therapy.
-However, the difficulties present in autism can appear to be a barrier in CBT: ability to understand and articulate concepts, engage in social interaction, deficits in theory of mind and rigid thinking.
+However, the difficulties present in autism can appear to be a barrier in CBT: the ability to understand and articulate concepts, the ability to engage in social interaction, deficits in theory of mind, and rigid thinking.
 However, when reasonable adjustments are made based on individual needs, it can be just as effective.